 - Grade II status is applied to buildings of special interest but are not of as much importance as Grade II* or Grade I, 92% of all Listed Buildings fit into this category and the planning office is usually less stringent on granting permission to changes to a Grade II listed building.

 In Scotland, Listed status is classified a little differently; more details can be found in this guide.

 Architectural Glazing is a highly successful building material when renovating or updating a listed or heritage building.
 Highly contemporary, fully glazed extensions or glass additions to listed buildings are often preferred by planning officials and bodies such as English Heritage, as the contrast between the modern glass and original building very easily defines what is new and what is old.

-Also, glazed elements are sometimes the preferred additional material to heritage spaces as the glass is naturally transparent and therefore does not block the view of or alter the original design of the protected building.
+Glazed elements are the preferred additional material to heritage spaces due to the glass being naturally transparent; it therefore does not block the view of or alter the original design of the protected building.

-Once glass has been decided as the building material of choice for your listed building renovation the next step is to ensure that the glass does what is required; serving whatever function is required for the design and building specification whilst causing minimal disruption to the original structure.
+Once glass has been decided as the building material of choice for your listed building renovation the next step is to ensure that the glass does what is required; serving whatever function is required for the design and building specification.

 Clear Frameless Glass

 Where glass structures on listed buildings are required to be as minimal as possible the use of structural glazing is the best tool.
 Structural glass is a bespoke architectural glazing technique that utilises the inherent strength of glass to create frameless installations of glass.